Azure Kubernetes Service (AKS)

 Common uses for Azure Kubernetes Service (AKS)

-Use Kubernetes to migrate your existing application to the cloud, build a complex application that uses machine learning, or take advantage of the agility offered by a microservices architecture.
+Migrate your existing application to the cloud, build a complex application that uses machine learning, or take advantage of the agility offered by a microservices architecture.

 Easily migrate existing application to container(s) and run within the Azure managed Kubernetes service (AKS).
-Control access via integration with Azure Active Directory and access SLA-backed Azure Services such as Azure Database for MySQL using OSBA (Open Service Broker for Azure) for your data needs.

 Use AKS to simplify the deployment and management of microservices based architecture.
 AKS streamlines horizontal scaling, self-healing, load balancing, secret management.